ajay-sai-goud/FullStackBaseApp/docs/README.md

 -   **Backend API**: [http://localhost:8000](http://localhost:8000)
 -   **API Docs (Swagger UI)**: [http://localhost:8000/docs](http://localhost:8000/docs)

-The default admin user credentials (if not changed in `.env`) are:
+The default admin user is created on startup with the credentials from your `.env` file.
+The defaults are:
 -   **Email**: `admin@example.com`
 -   **Password**: `Admin@password123`

+## 2. Key Features

+### User Management
+-   **Authentication**: Secure login with JWT (RS256).
+-   **Permissions**: Role-based access control for different API endpoints.
+-   **Admin User**: A default admin user is created on startup, with a deterministic ID to prevent duplicates in a multi-worker environment.

+### Audio File Management
+-   **Shared File System**: All audio files are stored in a shared pool, accessible to any authenticated user with `read:audio` permission.
+Files are not tied to individual users.
+-   **Cloud Storage**: Files are uploaded to AWS S3, with only metadata stored in the database.
+-   **S3 Path**: The S3 object key is structured as `{file_id}/{filename}` for direct mapping to the database record.

-## 2. Architectural & Folder Structure Rationale
+## 3. Architectural & Folder Structure Rationale

-The project is structured to be scalable, maintainable, and easy to navigate, following industry best practices for both backend and frontend development.
+The project is structured to be scalable, maintainable, and easy to navigate, following industry best practices.

 ### Backend (FastAPI)

 The backend follows principles from **Domain-Driven Design (DDD)** and enforces **SOLID principles** to ensure a clean and decoupled architecture.
-The structure separates concerns into distinct layers.

 ```
 /app